Internet-Draft OAuth Mission Approval Revision August 2026

 Consent evidence:

 A revised proposed Mission is a different disclosure.
 Where a deployment records Consent Evidence ([I-D.draft-mcguinness-oauth-mission-consent-evidence]), the re-reviewed revision MUST get a fresh consent_rendering_hash; prior consent does not transfer to the narrowed proposal.
 Each revision-required outcome produces Consent Evidence with decision narrowed, carrying the reviewed disclosure's consent_rendering_hash and the refused dimensions.
 The final evidence for the resulting approval MAY carry predecessor_intent_hashes committing the revision chain.
+The approver recorded on that final evidence is the principal who approved the final, narrowed set.

 Shaping: